open/close all folders

 - Onigumo(?) from InuYasha after an accident is seen with his face bandaged this way as he's cared for in a cave by Kikyou.

 - Habashira Rui from Eyeshield21 wraps his entire body in bandages so he wouldn't be noticed when he tries out for Team Japan to go to the World Cup.
 Dramatic Reveal comes several chapters later.

-- Another Detective Conan example - the fact that a man wore a full face bandage due to having a hideously disfigured face was used to create alibis for the real murders—they disguised themselves as him after he committed suicide.
+- The fact that a man wears a full-face bandage due to having a hideously disfigured face is used to create alibis for the real murders — they disguise themselves as him after he committed suicide.
 It's even lampshaded in-story: to prove said alibis, Heiji put on bandages around his face too and then he and Conan (through Kogoro) explain the trick.